Can Ozempic Really Help Cure The Climate Crisis?

 It’s undeniable: Ozempic is everywhere.

 Social media timelines are filled with investigations of celebrity faces, their features examined for signs of “Ozempic face.”
-Some headlines wax lyrical about the weight-loss effects of the “miracle” drug; others center the stories of models hospitalized for severe dehydration and illness, after taking an excessively high dosage.
+Some headlines wax lyrical about the weight-loss effects of the “miracle” drug; others center on the stories of models hospitalized for severe dehydration and illness following an excessively high dosage.

 So, what actually is Ozempic?

 In a nutshell, it’s an injectable medicine approved by the FDA to treat patients with type 2 diabetes.
 Ozempic contains the aforementioned semaglutide, which mimics the GLP-1 hormone released in our gastrointestinal tract when we eat.
-GLP-1 prompts the body to produce insulin, thereby reducing blood sugar levels, and at higher levels, it communicates a sense of fullness and a reduction of appetite to our brains.
+GLP-1 prompts the body to produce insulin, thereby reducing blood sugar levels; at higher levels, it communicates a sense of fullness and reduction of appetite to our brains.
 Ozempic is prescribed solely for type 2 diabetes, but Wegovy—essentially the same drug in a higher dosage, also FDA-approved—is prescribed for weight loss.
-Both Ozempic and Wegovy are wildly expensive in the U.S., but studies indicate that they’re also effective, at least in the short term.
+Ozempic and Wegovy are wildly expensive in the U.S., but studies indicate that they’re also effective, at least in the short term.

 The Climate “Case” for Ozempic